JosephCordell/Horison-Website-Refactoring/README.md

-# HORISEON Digital Marketing Website Optimization
+# HORISEON Digital Marketing Website Refactoring
 This respository contains a project
 Refactoring an existing website to improve the **accessibility**.
 The tech lead has given a small list of specific criterias to satisfy the project.